two-trick-pony-NL/InstaRecipe/README.md

 Lastly I'm writing this up as a memento to myself and other aspiring developers that if you really sit down and do the work, you can learn and achieve more than you ever expected.

-# goals When I started out these were my goals:
+# Goal for the project:
 - Build a webapp with a backend -- I used flask for the very first time
 - Do some kind of session related logic -- In my case I ended up storing favourites in the session
-- Use an API -- Breakfast API was very convenient as it did not deal with authentication and returns very straight forward fields.
+- Use an API and learn how to send data to the frontend -- Breakfast API was very convenient as it did not deal with authentication and returns very straight forward fields.
 - Use a frontend framework -- In this case Bootstrap
 - Use AWS for hosting -- I developed using an EC2 instance and later I used Lightsail to host a docker image.